NEMO-consortium/1_ORCA2_BGC/README.md

 In NEMO there are 2 kind of namelist, the reference namelist (_ref) that contains default settings and the configuration one (_cfg) that contains user settings.
 In principle, one must not make changes in namelist_ref, it should remain pristine.
 Use namelist_cfg to personalise your changes.
 By doing so, NEMO will overwrite the default choices set in namelist_ref

-**Overwrite default restart setting**
+**Overwrite default run settings**

-But default, NEMO look for a restart.
-To start from rest, we need to deactivate the reading of the restart file.
+But default, NEMO looks for a restart file.
+To start from rest, we need to deactivate the reading of this restart file.

-Under `&namrun` in namelist, set the restart option to `.false.`:
+Under `&namrun` in namelist, set the restart option to `.false.`.
+We also suggest that you mask land points as this makes for more intuitive plots:
 ```
 !-----------------------------------------------------------------------
 &namrun        !   parameters of the run
    ln_rstart   =  .false.   !  start from rest (F) or from a restart file (T)
+   ln_mskland  = .true.   !  mask land points in NetCDF outputs
 /
 !-----------------------------------------------------------------------
 ```